ivardesign/960-fixed-width-template/README.md

-# 960-fixed-width-template Remodle for Responsiveness
+# 960-fixed-width-template Remodel for Responsiveness
 ## Step One: Getting a Small Screen Presentation Started

   Let's create the new site with semantic HTML5.
 We can use